sapience/xrpl-go/docs/docs/packages/keypairs.md

 # keypairs

-## Description
+## Introduction

-The `keypairs` package provides a set of functions for generating and managing cryptographic keypairs.
+The keypairs package provides a set of functions for generating and managing cryptographic keypairs.
 It includes functionality for creating new keypairs, deriving public keys from private keys, and verifying signatures.

-This package is used internally by the `xrpl`[Afegir link] package to expose a `Wallet`[Afegir link] interface for easier wallet management.
-Never the less, it can be used independently from the `xrpl`[Afegir link] package for cryptographic operations.
+This package is used internally by the [`xrpl`](./xrpl.md) package to expose a `Wallet`[Afegir link] interface for easier wallet management.
+Nevertheless, it can be used independently from the [`xrpl`](./xrpl.md) package for cryptographic operations.

+## Key components

+This package works with the following key components from the XRP Ledger:

+- **Seed**: A base58-encoded string that represents a keypair.
+- **Keypair**: A pair of a private and public key.
+- **Address**: A base58-encoded string that represents an account.

+To learn more about these components, you can check the [official documentation](https://xrpl.org/docs/concepts/accounts/cryptographic-keys).

 ## Supported algorithms